 Flystrike is a serious disease and can rapidly lead to death.
 Blowfly are attracted to faecal material so it is important to check your rabbit daily to ensure that all the fur is clean and dry.
 Clean out hutches and change bedding regularly to reduce contamination.
 Overweight rabbits and those with urine scalding or diarrhoea are at a higher risk of developing flystrike.

-Our staff will be pleased to advise you about a parasite control regime suitable for your rabbit’s individual needs.
+Our staff will be pleased to advise you about a parasite control regime suitable for your rabbit’s individual needs, please call us on 01823 662286 for advice.